Red-tailed hawk: Description

 Red-tailed hawk plumage can be variable, depending on the subspecies and the region.
-These color variations are morphs, and are not related to molting.
-The western North American population, B. j. calurus, is the most variable subspecies and has three color morphs: light, dark, and intermediate or rufus.
+These color variations are morphs, so are not related to molting.
+The western North American population, B. j. calurus, is the most variable subspecies and has three color morphs - light, dark, and intermediate or rufus.
 The dark and intermediate morphs constitute 10–20% of the population.

 Though the markings and hue vary across the subspecies, the basic appearance of the red-tailed hawk is consistent.
-Overall, this species is blocky and broad in shape and often heavier than other Buteos of similar length.
+Overall, this species is blocky and broad in shape and often heavier than other Buteo species of similar length.
 A whitish underbelly with a dark brown band across the belly, formed by horizontal streaks in feather patterning, is present in most color variations.
 Especially in younger birds, the underside may be otherwise covered with dark brown spotting.
 The red tail, which gives this species its name, is uniformly brick-red above and light buff-orange below.
 The bill is short and dark, in the hooked shape characteristic of raptors, and the head can sometimes appear small in size against the thick body frame.
 They have relatively short, broad tails and thick, chunky wings.
-The cere, the legs, and the feet of the red-tailed hawk are all yellow.
+The cere, legs, and feet of the red-tailed hawk are all yellow.

-Adults are usually easy to identify by their red tail that ends in a single black band.
-Immature birds are more difficult to identify, and their tail is patterned with about six darker bars.
+Adults are usually easy to identify by their red tails that end in a single black band.
+Immature birds are more difficult to identify, and their tails are patterned with about six darker bars.
 Their flight silhouette gives important clues for identification, and at close range, their yellowish irises are characteristic.
 As the bird attains full maturity over the course of 3–4 years, the iris slowly darkens into a reddish-brown hue.